open-risk/portfolioAnalytics/description.rst

 -----------------

 - portfolioAnalytics requires Python 3
-- the thresholds module depends on the transitionMatrix library
+- the thresholds module depends on the Open Risk transitionMatrix and correlationMatrix libraries
 - It depends on numerical and data processing Python libraries (Numpy, Scipy, Pandas)
 - The Visualization API depends on Matplotlib
 - The precise dependencies are listed in the requirements.txt file.